Flow Motion Fit FAQs

 I have a small home studio in Milton, Florida.
 I’m located near Walmart Neighborhood Market, on Old Bagdad.
 To maintain privacy, the exact address will be sent in a confirmation email after booking.

-• How much are your group classes?
+• How much are your classes?

 • Are your classes suitable for beginners, and do I need any prior strength or flexibility to join?